liketurbo/gatsby-starter-material-emotion/README.md

     ```sh
     cd <project-name>
-    gatsby develop
+    yarn dev
     ```

 3.  **Open the source code and start editing!**

-    Your site is now running at `http://localhost:8000`!
+    Your site is now running at `http://localhost:3000`!

-    _Note: You'll also see a second link: _`http://localhost:8000/___graphql`_.
+    _Note: You'll also see a second link: _`http://localhost:3000/___graphql`_.
 This is a tool you can use to experiment with querying your data.
 Learn more about using this tool in the [Gatsby tutorial](https://www.gatsbyjs.org/tutorial/part-five/#introducing-graphiql)._

-    Open the `<project-name>` directory in your code editor of choice and edit `src/pages/index.js`.
+    Open the `<project-name>` directory in your code editor of choice and edit `src/pages/index.tsx`.
 Save your changes and the browser will update in real time!